-If the student passes their preliminary exam, it is the student's responsibility to obtain all appropriate e-signatures on the warrant.
-You can request signatures directly from MyGradPortal.
-Once the preliminary warrant is fully signed, the Graduate Program Manager will submit the signed warrant for final processing to become a dissertator.
+Once a student has passed their preliminary exam and all their committee members have signed the preliminary warrant, the Graduate Program Manager will submit the signed warrant for final processing to become a dissertator.

 If a student's performance on the preliminary exam is deemed unsatisfactory by their advisory committee they may, at the discretion of the committee, be allowed to retake the exam.
 The nature and timing of any retake should take place with the full committee within 12 months of the original exam.
 Students are required to pass their preliminary exam to remain in the program.